Can’t find what you’re looking for?

 The impact and success of maths teaching is seen in the high scores in test situations; the monitored progress of each child; the positive outcomes of the pupil voice questionnaires and interviews; and the children’s independence in lessons.
 Mathematical confidence, the ability to take on new challenges and yet draw on previous experience, ensures that the children are ready to face the mathematical realities of everyday life.

-As in previous years, teachers are focusing on the domain of Number during Autumn Term, and will continue to use basic skills and catch-up sessions to focus upon any gaps or any children that require further work in key areas of Number, whether this is owing to lockdown or not.
+As in previous years, teachers are focusing on the domain of Number during Autumn Term, and will continue to use basic skills and catch-up sessions to focus primarily upon any gaps or any children that require further work in key areas of Number, whether this is owing to lockdown or not.
 Teachers will use a variety of resources including SIL intervention materials and Whiterose.
 In spring and summer terms, teachers will address gaps in Shape, Measure and Data Handling as they teach those topics in lessons, using the progression maps to identify starting points for each series of lessons.